Topology of Almost Complex Structures on Six-Manifolds: Intersections of almost complex structures on six-manifolds as sections of the twistor space

 Now notice that $\mathbb{P}(E \oplus \C) \setminus s(M)$ deformation retracts to $\mathbb{P}(E)$.
 Therefore the effect of the second map on cohomology is the natural quotient

 and thus the kernel is generated by $x^n + c_1x^{n-1} + \cdots + c_n$.
 Hence the Thom class maps to $x^n + c_1x^{n-1} + \cdots + c_n$ up to sign.
-To check the sign, we restrict to a fiber and evaluate against the fundamental class $[\CP^n]$.
-Since the Thom class is the orientation of the normal bundle, which is given by the orientation of the fibers, and $\langle x^n, [\CP^n] \rangle = 1$, we see that the sign is positive. \end{proof}
+To check the sign, we restrict to a fiber and evaluate against the fundamental class $\big[\CP^n\big]$.
+Since the Thom class is the orientation of the normal bundle, which is given by the orientation of the fibers, and $\big\langle x^n, \big[\CP^n\big] \big\rangle = 1$, we see that the sign is positive. \end{proof}

-\begin{thm} Let $s$ be a section of the positive twistor bundle over a closed Riemannian six--manifold $M$, and give $M$ the orientation determined by $s$.
+\begin{Theorem} Let $s$ be a section of the positive twistor bundle over a closed Riemannian six-manifold $M$, and give $M$ the orientation determined by $s$.
 Then the homological self-intersection number $s_*[M] \cdot s_*[M]$ of $s(M)$ in $Z_+(M)$ is given by $\int_M c_1c_2 - c_3$, where the $c_i$ are the Chern classes of the almost complex structure determined by $s$.